ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Building the Bookings Table

-when fetching data from *supabase* with foreign key, you need to reference the foreign table and fields you need if you don't want to retreive only the ids but some data themselves:
+when fetching data from *supabase* with foreign key, you need to reference the foreign table and fields you need if you don't want to retrieve only the ids but some data themselves:

 **<span style='color: #a8c62c'> services/apiBookings.js**